Online EMDR for PTSD, Trauma & Anxiety

 When a distressing event overwhelms you, the brain sometimes fails to fully “file” that experience.
 It remains raw and easily triggered, as if it’s still happening now.
 EMDR helps to re-store these memories correctly, transforming them from living experiences into remembered ones.

+Bilateral stimulation (gentle left-right eye movements, alternating sounds, or tactile taps) activates the correct brain areas, supporting natural emotional integration.
 Over time, the intensity fades.
-You remember what happened — but it no longer controls your emotions, thoughts, or behaviour.
+You remember what happened but it no longer controls your emotions, thoughts, or behaviour.

 Why EMDR Is So Effective